WebAccessVL: Violation-Aware VLM for Web Accessibility: Experiments

+\myparagraph{Dataset.} We evaluate all models on the test set of WebAccessVL, which contains 1,000 manually curated HTML screenshot pairs.
+The training set consists of 500 paired examples covering diverse website types, including e-commerce, news, education, and social media platforms.
+Each HTML is rendered at 1,920$\times$1,080 resolution using a headless Chrome browser.

-\myparagraph{Evaluation.} A model is evaluated by its ability to improve accessibility while preserving the original design.
-We report four metrics to assess the accessibility and visual–structural quality: \begin{itemize} \item \textbf{Accessibility guidance violations} $(\downarrow)$: Following IBM’s accessibility checker~\cite{checker}, we report the average number of detected WCAG2 violations per website. \item \textbf{Caption-Image CLIP score} $(\uparrow)$: We compute the CLIP score between the generated \texttt{Alt} text and the corresponding image to assess the semantic alignment of text and visual content. \item \textbf{Structural accuracy} $(\uparrow)$: We render both the output HTML and the ground-truth, then compute the Structural Similarity Index Measure~\cite{wang2004image} (SSIM) to determine if any significant design modifications have occurred.
-We say a website is structurally consistent if the SSIM value exceeds 0.9. \item \textbf{Tree edit distance} $(\downarrow)$: We compare the tree edit distance between the raw input HTML and the output HTML to validate HTML design consistency.
-Leveraging the Document Object Model (DOM) based HTML structure, we consider each HTML tag, such as \texttt{<div>, <body>, <nav>} as a tree node.
-We set the value of the cost of insert, update, and remove as one to penalize a structural disparity. \end{itemize}
+\myparagraph{Evaluation.} We measure whether models improve accessibility while preserving the original design.
+We report four metrics: \begin{enumerate}[topsep=0pt] \item \textit{Accessibility guidance violations} $(\downarrow)$: Average number of WCAG2 violations detected by IBM's accessibility checker~\cite{checker}. \item \textit{Caption-Image CLIP score} $(\uparrow)$: We compute the CLIP score between the generated \texttt{Alt} text and the corresponding image to assess the semantic alignment of text and visual content. \item \textit{Structural accuracy} $(\uparrow)$: We render both the output HTML and the ground-truth, then compute the Structural Similarity Index Measure~\cite{wang2004image} (SSIM) to determine if any significant design modifications have occurred.
+We say a website is structurally consistent if the SSIM value exceeds 0.9. \item \textit{Tree edit distance} $(\downarrow)$: Tree edit distance between input and output HTML.
+Using the DOM structure, we treat each HTML tag (\texttt{<div>, <body>, <nav>}) as a tree node.
+Insert, update, and remove operations each cost one. \end{enumerate}